 - Use Your Consumer Power: As a consumer, you hold a tremendous amount of power that can be used to influence corporations to make more responsible choices.
 Choose companies that have a strong commitment to ecological responsibility and use your voice to encourage other companies to follow in their footsteps.

-There are other things you can do to reduce your ecological footprint, like invest in solar energy and energy efficient appliances for your home or purchase a new vehicle that gets exceptional gas mileage.
+There are other things you can do to reduce your ecological footprint, like invest in solar energy and energy-efficient appliances for your home or purchase a new vehicle that gets exceptional gas mileage.
 But these are all major financial investments and becoming more ecologically responsible doesn’t need to cost you anything.
 The difference is going to be found in the details, the little ways in which we change our lives.
 It all starts with you.
-Take one small step today to reduce your ecological footprint and start building the bridge to brighter tomorrow.
+Take one small step today to reduce your ecological footprint and start building the bridge to a brighter tomorrow.